Germany: Reaching the consumers

 PCs | 65.6 |

-Source: International Telecommunication Union, Latest available data
+Source: International Telecommunication Union, Latest data available.

 Marketing opportunities